 Qualification is not just about prospecting

 Lesson Number 7 – Always invest in you.
 I have been fortunate to have worked with Anthony Robbins as his coach for APAC – all because I was coachable and open to being brave.
 Whilst I didn’t drink the cool-aid, I am grateful for the learnings and leverage.
 I have invested in one on one mentoring with a leader in the thought leader space, Matt Church, who introduced me to models and commercial thinking that I can now incorporate into my trainings, keynotes and writings.
 I have been fortunate enough to have invested in travelling to different parts of the world to hang out with like-minded people and I have now shared my message across five continents and countless cities and towns.
-I’m not suggesting everyone needs to do what I do, but picking up a book, listening to a podcast, asking for feedback and having a conversation are all ways of investing in you and your growth.
+I’m not suggesting everyone needs to do what I do, but picking up a book, ing to a podcast, asking for feedback and having a conversation are all ways of investing in you and your growth.

 Be coachable and open to being brave

 Lesson Number 8 – Trust your gut.
 It has taken me years to do this because I always wondered if the answer was outside of me.
 Wondering what would be the ‘right’ thing to do, considering what someone else ‘might’ do, putting people on pedestals when there are absolutely no pedestals.
 We all know deep down inside what the right thing for us is and we need to own that knowing.
-Saying ‘no’ to clients that aren’t a fit, not discounting your price because you know your value, distancing yourself from people who do not align to your values, staying in your lane when no one else is sharing it – it’s about doing what you love and listening to all those internal messages we hear, but may not always listen to.
+Saying ‘no’ to clients that aren’t a fit, not discounting your price because you know your value, distancing yourself from people who do not align to your values, staying in your lane when no one else is sharing it – it’s about doing what you love and ing to all those internal messages we hear, but may not always to.

 There are absolutely no pedestals